National Elk Refuge: Management

-The elk herd survives the hard winters of Jackson Hole through a supplementary feeding program and a lottery-based, permitted hunting program.
-The elk have antlers which are shed each year- the Boy Scouts of America have been collecting the antlers under permit since 1968 and selling them at auction, under agreement that 75% of the proceeds are returned to the refuge, where they are used for irrigation of the grasses to maintain maximum natural food supply.
+The elk herd survives the hard winters of Jackson Hole through a supplementary feeding program that lasted over a century and a lottery-based, permitted hunting program.
+Today, the feeding program is slowly being stopped due to the risk it poses on the animals, such as spreading disease, as well as making the herd reliant on humans.

+Each year, the naturally shed elk antlers are collected from the refuge by the Boy Scouts of America, a tradition since they got a permit to due so in 1968.
+The antlers are brought to Jackson, where they are sorted and sold at the "elk fest" auction, with 75% of the proceeds returned to the refuge, where they are used for irrigation of the grasses to maintain maximum natural food supply.
 Ten to eleven thousand pounds (4,500 to 5,000 kg) of antlers are auctioned each year.
 The increase in value has resulted in a commensurate rise in antler theft, and the 2017 auction set a new record price of $18.79/lb.

 A group of bison trudge across the landscape at the National Elk Refuge.

 The refuge also provides horse drawn sleigh rides to the public during the winter months so that visitors have the opportunity to see portions of the herd up close.